-Kit Harington Does Not Want To Play A ‘Jon Snow’ Type Character Again After ‘Game Of Thrones ‘
+Kit Harington Does Not Want To Play A ‘Jon Snow’-Type Character Again After ‘Game Of Thrones ‘

 “Everyone was broken at the end.
 I don’t know if we were crying because we were sad it was ending or if we were crying because it was so f**king tiring,” he said in an interview with GQ Australia.

-He went on to add that the cast acknowledged that the show has been been the “best thing” to have happened to them but that filming the final season was so brutal that they were happy to walk away from it.
+He went on to add that the cast acknowledged that the show has been been the “best thing” to have happened to them, but that filming the final season was so brutal that they were happy to walk away from it.

 No matter how the show ends, we’ll likely never see Kit Harington wielding a sword in a TV series or film ever again.

-The final episode of Game Of Thrones airs on May 19 on HBO.
+The final episode of Game of Thrones airs on May 19 on HBO.